 New Zealand fur seals are slightly different from other seals, as they have ears and hind flippers that rotate forward.
 Like other seals, they also have a pointy nose and long whiskers.
-New Zealand fur seals have two layers of fur, which is so dense that one small piece can cover a Dog a similar size to a Labrador.
+New Zealand fur seals have two layers of fur, which is so dense that one small piece can cover a dog a similar size to a Labrador.
 The colour of their fur coats allows seals to camouflage themselves making them hard to spot.

-Once on the brink of extension due to being hunted in the 1800s for their fur and blubber, the New Zealand fur seals are now protected, and their population has risen to around 100,000 in New Zealand and a similar number in Australia.
+Once on the brink of extinction due to being hunted in the 1800s for their fur and blubber, the New Zealand fur seals are now protected, and their population has risen to around 100,000 in New Zealand and a similar number in Australia.